BradleyCodeU/bradleycodeu.github.io/_apcsp/console/024ConsoleMultiChoiceQuizGame.md

 ## Project Details:

 Create a function called askQuestion.
-It requires two parameters: questionText and questionAnswer.
+It requires two arguments: questionText and questionAnswer.
 It does not return a value.

 Introduce the game by explaining, "This is a Multiple Choice Quiz Game with 3 Questions.
 You will answer each question by typing the correct letter: a, b, or c."